The Department for International Tax Cooperation (DITC) has extended the reporting deadline for the 2019 CRS Compliance Form to 15 September 2021.

 The Chief Justice has also issued a practice direction giving guidance on the remote notarisation and attestation of documents and the administering of oaths by electronic means.
 This is to be read in conjunction with enabling regulations made on 17 April 2020.
 The practice direction identifies the formalities that must be satisfied regarding presence in the Islands, the transmission of documents, the recording of the notarial act and identification.
 The practice direction also applies to attestations by Justices of the Peace.
 While the immediate spur to pass these measures was the need for social distancing, it is clear that the measures will remain in place after the threat of COVID-19 has passed, promoting the efficient transaction of business long into the future.

-The Courts resumed all services and public attendance at the Court on 7 July 2020, subject to social distancing regulations and limitations on public gatherings.
+The Courts resumed all services and public attendance at the Court on 7 July 2020.
 The Courts Office continues to accept filings electronically, but with an undertaking that the documents being filed are the final versions to be filed with the Courts.
 However, the Courts Office now also permits in-person filings at the counter.
 On-line payments must be made in the case of on-line filings and in-person filings must be accompanied by payment in cash or by credit card.
 Court searches should continue to be done on-line, but if there is an absolute need for an in-person search, appointments can be scheduled through the Supervisor of the Civil Registry.
 Affidavits that are filed electronically must now be fully sworn.

 The Cayman Islands Judicial Administration announced in late July that, in keeping with its push for continuity of service through electronic means, it had made available to members of the public, as of 22 July 2020, access to the public registers via its website.
 Upon registration, full access is available to all registered users.

-As of 19 May 2020, Lands & Survey implemented a DropBox Facility for document registration at the Cayman Islands Government Administration Building.
-However, with Government’s easing of restrictions, persons can now once again file their documents and pay their fees in person at the counter.
+In light of the easing of restrictions in the Cayman Islands, persons can now file their documents and pay their fees in person at the counter.
 Lawyers and banks may still pay fees by domestic transfer (it is not an on-line facility as such), but hard copies of the registerable documents are required to be delivered to the Registry.

 The Passport and Corporate ServiceS Office